Taxability of Continuing Allowances

 In most cases, the benefit is also eligible for a tax-deferred rollover to a traditional IRA or eligible employer plan if the recipient is under age 72.
 Individuals who reach age 72 on or before December 31 in the year the benefit is disbursed are not eligible to roll over.
 In certain cases, a portion of the benefit may not be taxable; LACERA will notify you of the taxable portion.
 California residents are subject to state income tax on the benefit.

-Information on the taxability of payments from qualified employer plans (such as LACERA’s) is available in the following publications, available through the links provided below, your local IRS office, or by calling 800-TAX-FORMS.
+Information on the taxability of payments from qualified employer plans (such as LACERA’s) is available in the publications linked below, your local IRS office, or by calling 800-TAX-FORMS.

 - IRS Publication 575: Pension and Annuity Income